A screening mammogram is an X-ray of the breast. Usually two or three views (pictures) are taken of each breast.

 Breast self-exam (BSE) is an option for women starting in their 20s.
 Women in their 20s and 30s should have a clinical breast exam (CBE) as part of a periodic (regular) health exam by their health care provider, preferably every three years.

-Women should report any breast changes to their health professional right away.
+Any woman experiencing any breast changes should share that with their health care professional right away.

 - Know Your Risk

 - With breast cancer screening guidelines changing all the time, it can be tough to know what screenings to have or what level of risk you may be at.

 Both our online health risk assessment and our in-person high risk assessment are great ways to come up with a plan of action that is right for you.

 With conventional digital mammography, the radiologist is viewing all the complexities of your breast tissue in one flat image.
 Sometimes breast tissue can overlap, giving the illusion of normal breast tissue looking like an abnormal area.